sangeetashukla/OpenPedCan-analysis/README.md

 ### Proposing a New Analysis

-In addition to the planned analyses, we welcome contributors who wish to propose their own analyses of this dataset as part of the OpenPBTA project.
+In addition to the planned analyses, we welcome contributors who wish to propose their own analyses of this dataset as part of the OpenPedCan project.
-Check the existing [issues](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues) before proposing an analysis to see if something similar is already planned.
+Check the existing [issues](https://github.com/PediatricOpenTargets/ticket-tracker/issues) before proposing an analysis to see if something similar is already planned.
 If there is not a similar planned analysis, create a new issue.
 The ideal issue will describe the scientific goals of the analysis, the planned methods to address the scientific goals, the input data that is required for the planned methods, and a proposed timeline for the analysis.
 Project maintainers will interact on the issue to clarify any questions or raise any potential concerns.